Content

 Attention to Windows users: system properties should be wrapped with ".
 Example: -D"<property>=<value>"

-Enable External DTD load
+Enable External DTD Load

 The property checkstyle.enableExternalDtdLoad defines the ability to use custom DTD files in config and load them from some location.
 The property type is boolean and defaults to false.
 Disabled by default due to security concerns.